 - Lecture: Editing Photos with Lightroom and Snapseed

-- Ride a Shinkansen train to Fukuyama (4 hours)
+- Ride a Shinkansen, Japan’s famous bullet train, to Onomichi (4 hours)

-Day 10: Bike the Inland Sea or Go Sightseeing in Fukuyama
+Day 10: Bike the Inland Sea or Sightseeing in Onomichi

 - Biking the Inland Sea.
 Take a scenic all-day bike ride across many small islands between two of Japan’s major islands (Distance = 40 miles)